Hierarchical Semantic RL: Tackling the Problem of Dynamic Action Space for RL-based Recommendations: Implementation Details.

 \section{Implementation Details.}

 The interactive environment follows the same construction: for each dataset we train a user response model $\Psi: \mathcal{S}\times\mathcal{A}\rightarrow \mathbb{R}^k$ that maps a state (built from static user features and dynamic histories) and a recommended slate to click-through probabilities, from which binary feedback $y_t\in\{0,1\}^k$ is sampled.
 Rewards are defined as the average item-wise signal, bounded in $[{-}0.2,\,1.0]$.
 Our actor backbone is \textit{SASRec}\cite{Kang2018SASRec}, as in the prior setup.
-Unless otherwise noted, training/validation/test splits, slate size $k$.
 We train one user-response simulator $\Psi$ on the training split (used during policy learning) and a second simulator pretrained on the entire dataset (used only for evaluation).
 Policies are optimized in the first simulator and assessed in the second.
 Unless noted, we fix the discount at $\gamma=0.9$ and cap the interaction horizon at $20$ steps; in practice, RL methods stabilize within $\sim 50{,}000$ iterations.
+Our code is released at \url{https://github.com/MinmaoWang/HSRL}.